sydney-machine-learning/translationanalysis-Georgianlanguage/Georgian Texts/Vazha Pshavela/Prose/revised/gem/07_the_coarse_grass.en.md

 don't uproot me
 don't throw me away!
 Daisy, delicate, beautiful one!
-Sun of your beauty, look at me at least once in a thousand times grant me your smile!
+Sun of your beauty, look at me at least once in a thousand times, grant me your smile!
 I am a poor, wretched grass, have pity on me!
 Mountain breeze, life-giving spirit of nature!
 Blow on me, cool my burning heart!